top of page

 As you approach the town of Kelso, you will see one of your first signs of humanity.
 You will have been traveling along a railroad track on your journey.
 This is where the workers lived while constructing the railroad.
 Their small houses are still inhabited, and you can see them in the distance.

 Take 15 minutes to watch the film in the little theatre so that you get a better understanding of the entire area.
-The small museum helps you understand the history of your surroundings, the plants, and animals that inhabit the area.
-A newly added upstairs exhibit illustrates how the railroad works lived.
+The small museum helps you understand the history of your surroundings, the plants, and the animals that inhabit the area.
+A newly added upstairs exhibit illustrates how the railroad workers lived.
 There is always a revolving featured artist exhibit.

 Now back in your car, the journey continues with an occasional stop to take photographs of the ever-changing landscape.
 Be sure to stop at Amboy.
 The owners have done a terrific job bringing this stop on the original Route 66 back to its glory.

-2,686 views0 comments
+5,876 views0 comments

 Recent Posts